n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/KafkaTrigger/README.md

 ### 1. Kafka Trigger node

 This node will trigger the workflow when a new message is sent to the topic `test_topic`.
 If you're using a different topic, use that instead.
+We are sending the message `{ "id": 1, "temp": 100 }` to `test_topic`.

 1. First of all, you'll have to enter credentials for the Kafka Trigger node.
 You can find out how to do that [here](../../../credentials/Kafka/README.md).
 2. Enter the name of the topic in the ***Topic*** field.